Best produce delivery service

-As Americans hunker down in their homes with shelter-in-place orders and to practice social distancing, you may be wondering how you can still eat healthily and stock your home with plenty of fresh fruits and vegetables -- without having to leave the house as often.
-Luckily, there are a slew of produce subscription boxes that can be shipped straight to your doorstep, so you don't even have to go outside.
-Similar to a CSA (community supported agriculture), which connects customers with local farmers, these subscription services offer the same kind of service, but instead of heading over to drop-off locations to pick up your weekly bounty or CSA box, shipments are sent directly to your home.
+As more people hunker down in their homes because of lockdowns, quarantines and shelter-in-place orders during the coronavirus, you may be considering how you can still eat healthily and stock up on lots of fresh fruits and vegetables -- without having to leave the house very often.
+Luckily, there are plenty of produce subscription boxes that can be shipped straight to your doorstep, so you don't even have to step outside.
+These subscription services are similar to a CSA (community supported agriculture), which connects customers with local farmers.
+But instead of heading over to drop-off locations to pick up your weekly bounty or CSA box, shipments are sent directly to your home.

 Read more: Take advantage of Amazon's Pantry delivery service to order household staples to your door

 If you want to supplement your produce boxes with fresh food from your local farmers market, that's definitely an option, too.
 Many farmers markets across the country remain open and are taking precautionary measures (like using gloves to pack up produce).
-Just maintain at least six feet apart from anyone else to practice proper social distancing, and wash your hands as frequently as possible.
+Just wash your hands as frequently as possible and maintain at least six feet apart from anyone else to practice proper social distancing.

 Ahead, our favorite produce boxes on the market right now, all geared toward making healthy eating affordable and super easy.